judesantos/go-chat/README.md

 - GET /ws?name=username - Connect to the chat service using WebSocket

 ## Database Setup
-- Create a sqlite server.
+- Create a pgsql server.
 Schema will automatically be created on setup.
 - Update the database connection details in the .env file.

 ## Contributing